|Business Rating:||4.3 / 5|

 Average Yearly Rewards Value ($4,000 monthly spend)

-Other Notable Features: Free employee cards, quarterly and year-end summaries, downloadable purchase records, mobile app to manage purchases, discounts on business purchases with Visa SavingsEdge, no foreign transaction fees, car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement
+Other Notable Features: Free employee cards, quarterly and year-end summaries, downloadable purchase records, mobile app to manage purchases, discounts on business purchases with Visa SavingsEdge, up to $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement

 If you are a small business owner looking to earn a flat rate of miles on every purchase you make, the Capital One Spark Miles for Business offers a generous rate that makes it easy to stockpile rewards.
 Then, you can redeem those miles for any travel purchase with ease – thanks to Capital One’s Purchase Eraser.